Connatix/ConnatixPlayerSDK-Android/README.md

 }
 ```
 ### Manually
-If you prefer not to use Cocoapods dependency manager, you can integrate Connatix Player SDK into your project manually.
+If you prefer not to use Maven dependency manager, you can integrate Connatix Player SDK into your project manually.
 ## Using the SDK
 ```kotlin
 //New player instance